Bruno Grassi

-Bruno Medeiros Grassi (born 5 March 1987) is a Brazilian professional footballer who plays for Saudi Arabian club Jeddah as a goalkeeper.
+Bruno Medeiros Grassi (born 5 March 1987) is a retired Brazilian professional footballer who played as a goalkeeper.

 Football career

 Born in Tubarão, Santa Catarina, 20-year-old Grassi arrived in Portugal in January 2008 and signed with C.S.
 Marítimo from Sport Club Internacional, along with teammate João Guilherme.
 He acted as third-choice during his early years, also playing with the reserves in the third division.
-On 7 December 2008 he made his first-team – and Primeira Liga – debut, conceding all six goals in a 0–6 home loss against S.L.
+On 7 December 2008, he made his first-team – and Primeira Liga – debut, conceding all six goals in a 0–6 home loss against S.L.
 Benfica after starter Marcos (his compatriot) was sent off in the 18th minute.

-For 2009–10, Grassi was loaned to third level side G.D.
+For 2009–10, Grassi was loaned to third-level side G.D.
 Tourizense, being released by the Madeira club at the end of the season and resuming his career in his country's lower leagues.
-On 22 April 2015 he signed a two-year deal with Grêmio Foot-Ball Porto Alegrense, initially as a backup to Marcelo Grohe.
+On 22 April 2015, he signed a two-year deal with Grêmio Foot-Ball Porto Alegrense, initially as a backup to Marcelo Grohe.

 On 23 July 2022, Grassi joined Saudi Arabian club Jeddah.

+On 27 July 2023, Grassi joined Saudi First Division side Al-Ain.

+On 4 September 2024, Grassi joined Saudi Third Division side Radwa.